-Section 2 Printed or electronic lottery tickets must not have such physical defects or markings as could lead to a possibility of detecting the winning tickets.
+Section 2 Physical or electronic lottery tickets shall not have such physical defects or markings that could make it possible to screen out the winning tickets.

-It must not be possible to read any game information from a sealed ticket.
-Sealed tickets must have protections from manipulation or reproduction.
+It shall not be possible to read the game information on a sealed lottery ticket.
+Sealed lottery tickets shall have protection against manipulation and reproduction.